-Cornell students have been highly successful in competing for external fellowships (those awarded by outside agencies such as the NSF, Javits, or the Social Science Research Council.
-To assist students in identifying external fellowship the Graduate School maintains a searchable database of over 700 opportunities.
+Cornell students have been highly successful in competing for external fellowships (those awarded by outside agencies such as the NSF, Javits, or the Social Science Research Council).
 Students are encouraged to work with their Director of Graduate Studies and/or special committee chair to develop effective application materials.

 A competitive external fellowship is an honor that will stay with you throughout your career.

 - Distinguish your CV when you enter the job market.

 - Clarify your thinking about your research and expose you to valuable feedback.

 - Increase your flexibility in selecting advisors, choosing research projects, and conducting field work.

 - Help faculty support more students by bringing your own funding to a field.

 Most fellowship competitions are open to first-year students or dissertation-year students.

 If you’re a first-year student, don’t hold off on applying because you haven’t finalized your plans.
 You were accepted into a Cornell graduate program because you have excellent credentials and scholarly promise.
 Reviewers won’t expect first-semester students to have all the project details worked out.

 To find out about the vast array of awards that will be appropriate for you, talk with your Director of Graduate Studies and other students in your field.
 Also search the fellowship database provided by the Graduate School.